elmarhoppieland/DemonCrawl-Analyzer/README.md

  were created or what kind of quest it is.
 You can specify a timeframe in which the quests were created, and/or specify the types of quests that are shown.
  Changing filters affects all tabs.
+### Errors
+ This tab shows all errors DemonCrawl has bypassed.
+When the game bypasses an error, it shows an alert to the player to view the log file for details.
+The Analyzer can read these details to generate an error log for you to report in the Discord server.
+ **Note:** The Errors tab does **not** support filtering.

 ## Additional notes
 - The Analyzer cannot see all quests you created.
 It can only go back as far as